What is Special About Charcoal Sumiyaki Coffee Roasting?

-You might be wondering what 'roasting' means in a literal sense but put simply, it is just like 'baking' coffee beans.
-This might come as a surprise to many but coffee beans grow inside beautiful red cherries.
-Once these cherries have been harvested from the coffee plants, the unwanted parts of the cherries such as the skin and pulp are removed and as a result, we get fresh green coffee beans!
+You might be wondering what 'roasting' means in a literal sense, but, put simply, it is just like 'baking' coffee beans.
+This might come as a surprise to many, but coffee beans grow inside beautiful red cherries.
+Once these cherries have been harvested from the coffee plants, the unwanted parts of the cherries, such as the skin and pulp, are removed and, as a result, we get fresh green coffee beans!

 Picture of a coffee roaster

-Now that we have a basic idea of what the roasting of coffee beans means, let’s dive a little deeper into the fascinating world of coffee roasting.
+Now that we have a basic idea of what the roasting of coffee beans means let’s dive a little deeper into the fascinating world of coffee roasting.
 The coffee roasting process can be roughly divided into two major types.
 What is interesting is that the taste of the coffee is dependent on the type of method used for roasting.

-The first type is called “Hot Air Roasting” and as the name suggests, it is a method that uses high-temperature air to roast coffee beans.
+The first type is called “Hot Air Roasting,” and as the name suggests, it is a method that uses high-temperature air to roast coffee beans.
 To have a mental image of what it is like, we can think of it as roasting the beans using a dryer that gives out fairly hot air.
 Coffee beans that are roasted using this method tend to result in light-roasted coffee.

 Picture of a coffee roaster

-A third new type of roasting – Charcoal roasted coffee?
+A third new type of roasting – Charcoal roasted coffee

 Picture of binchotan charcoal

 Besides, charcoal roasting has the effect of slowing down the deterioration rate of coffee beans.
-The deterioration of coffee beans can be described in simple terms as the loss of flavor, taste, and aroma of the coffee, which we are all familiar with, and want to avoid or at least slow down at all costs.
+The deterioration of coffee beans can be described in simple terms as the loss of flavor, taste, and aroma of the coffee, which we are all familiar with and want to avoid or at least slow down at all costs.
 This happens because the moment the coffee beans come out of the roaster, the beans start to undergo oxidation due to the surrounding air.
 The good thing about charcoal roasting is that when charcoal is burnt, it gives off a large amount of Carbon monoxide.
-This Carbon monoxide delays the oxidation process and as a result, prolongs the shelf life of roasted coffee beans.
+This Carbon monoxide delays the oxidation process and, as a result, prolongs the shelf life of roasted coffee beans.

 What is so special about charcoal roasting?

-It removes the excessive water hidden inside raw coffee beans:
+1. Because it removes the excessive water hidden inside raw coffee beans:

-One of the most important aspects of roasting coffee beans is the removal of excess water from the beans.
+One of the most essential aspects of roasting coffee beans is the removal of excess water from the beans.
 If the water is not completely removed through roasting, the remaining moisture within the coffee gives it an unpleasant smell and acidity.
 To effectively remove moisture from within the coffee beans, it is crucial to transfer heat to the core of the beans.
 One of the things that charcoal grilling does very well is to transmit heat directly to the core of the beans, which in turn removes any unwanted taste or flavor profiles from the resulting roasted coffee.

-The fire reaches deep into the core of the beans and gives the beans a fluffy finish
+2. Because the fire reaches deep into the core of the beans and gives the beans a fluffy finish